University of Georgia ROI Analysis

 ROI Analysis

 Graduates of the University of Georgia earn a median of $48,074 one year after graduation.
-Five years after graduation, the median earnings increase to $57,565, and after ten years, the median earnings are $68,726.
+Five years after graduation, earnings increase to $57,565, and after ten years, earnings reach $68,726.
 The median debt for graduates is $18,500.

 Generated from College Scorecard & IPEDS data